Semi-automatic shotgun

 A semi-automatic shotgun is a repeating shotgun with a semi-automatic action, i.e. capable of automatically chambering a new shell after each firing, but requires individual trigger-pull to manually actuate each shot.
 Semi-automatic shotguns use gas operation, blowback, or recoil operation to cycle the action, eject the empty shell, and load another round.
+The first semi-automatic shotgun was the Automatic-5 by Browning.

 Many semi-automatic shotguns also provide an optional manual means of operation such as by pump action or a charging handle.